chenIshi/kagent/contrib/tools/remote-ollama/README.md

     (Might need to first install dependency before the install, need to check the logs here)
 3. Redirect the LLM to your remote Ollama instance Remember to at least update the last line of `ollama-config.yaml` fitting to your testbed setting.
+   Also check the `model` if it matching your LLM model used.
    ```console
    ~/git/kagent$ kubectl apply -f ./contrib/tools/remote-ollama/ollama-config.yaml
    ```